Photo courtesy of Dara Hurt

 Charles Wilder Oakes was born in Rockland and raised in Port Clyde.
 His father was a life long fisherman and his mother packed sardines at the town canning factory.
 Much of his inspiration comes from growing up there, but through a filter of 2 childhood mystical experiences: seeing and communicating with an angel as his first memory and a Near Death Experience, going into the light at about 8 years old.
 It has been said Oakes strives for themes that transcend physical place and reach for a spiritual setting we can all trace roots to.
-Though he had some training in art Oakes's approach has always been intuitive and autodidactic.
-He has had solo shows at the University of Maine at Augusta, the Portland Public Library, and many commercial galleries, including Fahey, Bodell ( now Umbrella Arts ) in New York.
+Though he had some training in art, Oakes's approach has always been intuitive and autodidactic.
+He has had solo shows at the University of Maine at Augusta, the Portland Public Library, and many commercial galleries, including Fahey, Bodell ( now Umbrella Arts ) in New York City.
 His most recent solo show was in 2012, at Rockland's Asymmetrick Arts.
-Oakes has also been a participant in group shows throughout Maine and his work has been featured at art fairs in New York and Washington, D.C.
+Oakes has also been a participant in group shows throughout Maine and his work has been featured at art fairs in New York City and Washington, D.C.
 He has been the subject of a Salt Institute for Documentary Studies documentary, and Down East magazine and the Maine Sunday Telegram have published feature length articles about him.
-He is the subject of a 2012 half hour documentary, Charles Wilder Oakes and the Muses of Port Clyde, by director Dale Schierholt.
+He is the subject of a 2012 half hour documentary, "Charles Wilder Oakes and the Muses of Port Clyde," by director Dale Schierholt.